Motion of charged and spinning particle influenced by dark matter field surrounding a charged dyonic black hole: The black hole metric

-Its worth noting that the components $\theta\theta$ and $\phi\phi$ of the Einstein field equations are identical.
-From above Einstein equation, the black hole metric in Boyer-Lindquist coordinates $x^\alpha=(t,r,\theta,\phi)$ is then given by the following line element:
+It is worth noting that the components $\theta\theta$ and $\phi\phi$ of the Einstein field equations are identical.
+From the above Einstein equation, the black hole metric in Boyer-Lindquist coordinates $x^\alpha=(t,r,\theta,\phi)$ is then given by the following line element:

 where $F(r)$ is defined as